Liquid-Reply/technical-challenge-wp3/README.md

 The architecture is based on Azure Kubernetes Service (AKS) where the compute nodes are spread across availability zones.
 This allows Keycloak to be easily deployed in a high availability setup.
 In this case three instances of Keycloak are deployed across three nodes, sharing the same external database.

-Access to Keycloak is facilitated via a load balancer which is automatically provisioned from within AKS.
+Access to Keycloak is facilitated via an nginx ingress controller (running in AKS) with e2e https which is fronted by a load balancer.

 Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak and access is facilitated with username/password for simplicity.